This page explains how we use any personal information we collect from you through our website.

 Case Data includes all information, documents, and records regarding your case or matters the firm is dealing with.

-Profile Data includes survey responses, purchases made by you and usage data as to how you use our legal services.
+Profile Data includes responses to questionnaires, notes to inquiries, to survey responses, purchases made by you and usage data as to how you use our legal services.

-We do not collect any Special Category Personal Data (such as details about your race etc.) nor do we collect any information about offences.
+We do not collect any Special Category Personal Data (such as details about your race etc.) nor do we collect any information about offences (save in relation to information received from you, or your matter, or in relation to compliance checks.)

 Your Failure to Provide Personal Data

-Where we need to collect personal data by law (for anti-money laundering, financial sanctions, proceeds of crime act, compliance and risk assessments) and under the firm’s terms and conditions of business and you fail to provide the data requested, we will not be able to perform the contract for legal services.
+Where we need to collect personal data by law (for anti-money laundering, financial sanctions, proceeds of crime act, compliance and risk assessments, sources of funds and sources of wealth, etc) and under the firm’s terms and conditions of business and you fail to provide the data requested, we will not be able to perform the contract for services.
 Thus, if you fail to provide the requested information we will have to cancel or terminate our retainer, we will notify you if this is the case at the time, but we may not be able to state the reason why, due to statutory provisions and regulation.

-Prior to you being on-boarded for any of the firm's services, you, will asked to provide information and documentation, so that the firm can comply with its legal and regulatory requirements.
-These legal and regulatory requirements include undertaking due diligence and KYC (know your client).
+Prior to you being on-boarded for any of the firm's services, you, will asked to provide information and certified documentation, so that the firm can comply with its legal and regulatory requirements.
+These legal and regulatory requirements include undertaking due diligence and KYC (know your client), which includes source of funds and source of wealth checks and banking checks.

-To enable us to undertake these tasks we will ask you to complete the Get Started Form, ask you provide primary documents and or certified copies of these documents.
+To enable us to undertake these tasks we will ask you to complete a questionnaire, ask you to provide primary documents and or certified copies of these documents.
 You can certify copies of primary documents with a solicitor or at the post office.
-This will be at your own cost.
+Or the originator of the document could certify it e.g. (payslips or your mortgage provider).
+This will be at your own cost (this is a cost not recoverable from us).

 We also ask you to complete electronic bio-metric identification and address verification checks (which will also include a Political Exposed Person (PEP) check, Sanctions Check, there might also be a credit screen included in the check.)
 You will be asked to undertake a source of wealth and source of funds check to include open banking check in relation to all your accounts in all jurisdictions.

-If you have a business or an entity, we will have to conduct checks against your business associates and persons of significant control.
+If you have a business or an entity, we will have to identify and verify the business and individuals, who are directors, persons of significant control, owners controllers, persons who have influence, referrers, compliance officers, accountants, counterparts and third parties.

 If there are any discrepancies with the information held by Companies House we have reporting responsibilities, and we are required to report any discrepancies with Company House.

-We are also required to undertake counter party checks.
+We are also required to undertake counter party checks and third party checks.

 If you mention another person or entity to include a friend, family member, business or entity associate, solicitor, barrister, expert and etc, you should notify them prior to providing us with their details, and you should provide them with a copy of this privacy policy.
 You will be presumed to have provided them with a copy of this privacy policy prior to you providing their details to us and it will be presumed that you have obtained their consent to share their data and for us to undertake our checks on them.

-Our checks will have to be completed to our satisfaction before mediation can take place.
+Our checks will have to be completed to our satisfaction before we enter into a relationship with you.

-We are able to charge an admin fee for undertaking the due diligence and KYC in relation to each individual, business or entity.
+We are able to charge an admin fee plus vat** on undertaking the due diligence and KYC in relation to each individual, business or entity.

 If there is a conflict of interest we will not be able to inform you of the reason.